 Puppies typically go to the puppy raiser's home at about eight weeks old.
 You will get the puppy out and about in the community for LOTS of fun socialization experiences, and keep us informed about the puppy's reactions on these outings.

 Puppy raisers are not expected to teach obedience skills (heeling, sit, down, etc.), in fact, we prefer they do not as our trainers at the prison will teach these skills in a structured and consistent manner.
 Our puppy raisers' primary responsibilities include socialization and good house manners.

 The puppy will live with you until it passes it's first set of major health clearances at 4-6 months of age.
 At that time, the puppy will be scheduled to start his/her formal training at our prison program in Vandalia, MO.
 The puppy will stay at the prison for 2-3 months at a time, and come back to you for vacations and socialization outings.
 This cycle is repeated until the puppy is around 15-18 months old.

 At that age, the puppies typically vacation at an advanced trainer's home for training outings and proofing of skills.
 The dogs are placed at around 2 to 2 ½ years of age.

 Puppy raisers receive support and guidance from CHAMP staff, as well as experienced puppy raisers.
 Some of our volunteers have raised multiple puppies over the years, and are an invaluable resource to new puppy raisers!
 We encourage all puppy raisers to attend scheduled socialization outings and meetings.

 Raising a future assistance dog requires a lot of time and effort, but our puppy raisers tell us it is one of the most rewarding experiences they have ever undertaken.
-If you'd like to know more, Contact Us or call the CHAMP Office, 314-653-9466.
+If you'd like to know more, please fill out our Puppy Raiser Volunteer Application below.
 If you are in Columbia, MO, check out Puppies With Purpose for more information.
 We would love to hear from you!